 If you have a urinary catheter, it will probably be removed shortly after surgery.
-Your IV line will remain in place for a few days to give you fluids.
-And you’ll continue to receive medication for pain.
+Your intravenous (IV) line will remain in place for a few days to give you fluids.
+And you’ll continue to receive medicine for pain.
 Soon after surgery, you’ll be up and walking around.
 This helps improve blood flow and prevent blood clots.
 It also helps your bowels return to normal.
 You’ll be given breathing exercises to keep your lungs clear.

-If you had an ostomy during surgery, your healthcare providers will show you how to care for your stoma.
+If a stoma was created during surgery, your healthcare providers will show you how to care for your stoma.

 You won’t eat or drink anything until your colon begins working again.
 When this happens, you’ll begin with a liquid diet.
-After that, you’ll be given solid foods according to your doctor’s instructions.
+After that, you’ll be given solid foods according to your healthcare provider’s instructions.

-In most cases, you’ll visit your doctor 7–10 days after leaving the hospital.
+In most cases, you’ll visit your healthcare provider shortly after leaving the hospital.
 You can get back to your normal routine about a month or two after surgery.
-Full recovery may take 4–6 weeks or longer.
+Full recovery may take 4 to 6 weeks or longer.
 While your body heals, you may tire more easily.
 You also are likely to have some bloating.
 Loose stools and more frequent bowel movements are common after bowel surgery.
 This may get better over time, but may never disappear completely.

 Being active helps your body heal.
 But you must protect your healing incisions.
 Follow these guidelines:

 Walk as much as you feel up to.